 Ceilings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
+Some uneven ceiling plaster may require repair at the time of redecoration.

 Internal walls

 Repair category 1

-Notes Some uneven plasterwork within the kitchen.
+Notes Within the limitations of our inspection no significant defects were noted.